 Practicing the Twelve Steps is a must for Al-Anon members.

 Al-Anon is not a religious organization.
 However, members commonly believe in a higher power.
 This “higher power” is open to interpretation based on their members’ personal beliefs.
 People are welcome to join regardless of their religious views and belief systems.

 Who can go to Al-Anon?

-During Al-Anon meetings, you are welcome to ask questions or talk about your situation.
-However, if you would rather just listen, you are free to say ‘I pass’ or explain that you would just like to listen.
+During Al-Anon meetings, members are welcome to ask questions or talk about their situation.
+However, if you would rather just listen, you are free to say ‘I pass’ or explain that you are just there to listen.

 Every meeting is different and is run how its members choose, within guidelines designed to encourage Al-Anon unity.
 It is recommended that you attend at least six separate meetings before you decide whether Al-Anon is useful to you or not.

-Meetings focus on anonymity, meaning that the people in the room will respect the confidentiality of what you say.
+Meetings focus on anonymity.
+Members are expected to respect the confidentiality of what people say, and not divulge it to anyone outside the group.
 They will not approach you outside the discussion in a way that comprises your privacy or anyone else who attended.

 Most meetings start with a reading of the Twelve Steps of Al-Anon.
-If you are new to Al-Anon, it may take some time to thoroughly understand how the Twelve Steps can help recover from the effects of a loved one’s drinking.
+If you are new to Al-Anon, it may take some time to fully understand how it can help members recover from the effects of a loved one’s drinking.
 Members often share the personal lessons they have learned from following these steps.